Murmur (album)

 1983 studio album by R.E.M.

-Murmur is the debut studio album by American alternative rock band R.E.M., released on April 12, 1983, by I.R.S.
+Murmur is the debut studio album by the American alternative rock band R.E.M., released on April 12, 1983, by I.R.S.
 Records.
-The album was recorded in the winter of 1983 at Reflection Studios in Charlotte, North Carolina, with musicians Don Dixon and Mitch Easter serving as producers.
-Murmur received critical acclaim upon release for its unconventional sound, defined by lead singer Michael Stipe's cryptic lyrics, guitarist Peter Buck's jangly playing style, and countermelodic lines from bassist Mike Mills.
+The album was recorded in the winter of 1983 at Reflection Sound Studios in Charlotte, North Carolina, with musicians Don Dixon and Mitch Easter serving as producers.
+Murmur received critical acclaim upon release for its unconventional sound, defined by lead singer Michael Stipe's cryptic lyrics, guitarist Peter Buck's jangly playing, and Mike Mills' melodic basslines.
 In 2003, the album was ranked number 197 in Rolling Stone magazine's list of the "500 Greatest Albums of All Time".
 It retained the position in the 2012 list and was raised to number 165 in the 2020 revision.